IBM/istio101/gitbook/overview/installing-istio.md

 # Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service
 In this module, you download and install Istio.

-1. Either download Istio directly from [https://github.com/istio/istio/releases](https://github.com/istio/istio/releases) or get the latest version by using curl:
+1;  Either download Istio directly from [https://github.com/istio/istio/releases](https://github.com/istio/istio/releases) or get the latest version by using curl:

     ```shell
     curl -L https://git.io/getLatestIstio | sh -
     ```

+> Note : At the time of testing this workshop the latest version of Istio was 1.0.5 If the latest version of Istio updates (which is very possible) it should still work.
+But in case it doesnt, contact the instructor or download 1.0.5 from the releases.

-2. Extract the installation files if the script doesn't do it for you.
+2; Extract the installation files if the script doesn't do it for you.

     ```shell
     tar -xvzf istio-<istio-version>-linux.tar.gz
     ```

-3. Add the `istioctl` client to your PATH.
+3; Add the `istioctl` client to your PATH.
 The `<version-number>` is in the directory name.
 For example, run the following command on a MacOS or Linux system:

     ```shell
     export PATH=$PWD/istio-<version-number>/bin:$PATH
     ```

-4. Change the directory to the Istio file location.
+4; Change the directory to the Istio file location.

     ```shell
     cd istio-<version-number>
     ```

-5. Install Istio’s Custom Resource Definitions via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver:
+5; Install Istio’s Custom Resource Definitions via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver:

     ```shell
     kubectl apply -f $PWD/install/kubernetes/helm/istio/templates/crds.yaml
     ```

-6. Now let's install Istio into the `istio-system` namespace in your Kubernetes cluster:
+6; Now let's install Istio into the `istio-system` namespace in your Kubernetes cluster:

     ```shell
     kubectl apply -f $PWD/install/kubernetes/istio-demo.yaml
     ```

-7. Ensure that the `istio-*` Kubernetes services are deployed before you continue.
+7; Ensure that the `istio-*` Kubernetes services are deployed before you continue.

     ```shell
     kubectl get svc -n istio-system